A monument of Harriet Tubman now replaces a statue of Christopher Columbus in Newark

 Born Araminta Ross, Tubman was born into slavery in Maryland around 1822.
 She later married John Tubman, a free Black man, around 1844 and changed her name from Araminta to Harriet.
 Tubman escaped slavery in 1849 and helped more than 300 others to freedom.

 The Christopher Columbus statue that Tubman's monument replaces was removed in June 2020 during the summer's racial reckoning following the murder of George Floyd in Minneapolis.
-The City of Newark took down the Columbus statue to avoid people taking it upon themselves during protests, Baraka said in a June 2020 tweet.
+The City of Newark took down the Columbus statue to avoid people toppling or taking it down during protests, Baraka said in a June 2020 tweet.

 The racial protests prompted for the removal or renaming of several controversial monuments and statues across the country.